-Zostavax is a shingles vaccine that only works 50% of the time and it can actually cause shingles, chronic pain, blindness, hearing loss, nerve damage, Post-Herpetic Neuralgia, and more.
-These infections can be deadly, especially for older adults and people with pre-existing illnesses.
+Zostavax is a shingles vaccine that contains a live virus.
+Infections with the virus in Zostavax can cause shingles, chronic pain, blindness, hearing loss, nerve damage, Post-Herpetic Neuralgia, or even death.

 Need a Texas Zostavax Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was injured by Zostavax, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.